danfossi/enumpc/README.md

 * Enumerate Printer (name, driver and port)
 * Get a list of installed software (microsoft update are excluded)
 * Get firewall profiles rules
+* Try to enumerate mail account reading ureadmail key in regedit